 i.
 The End

 At first it had seemed like any other muggy afternoon at the Fire Country's border: big clouds, blue skies, and open grassland as far as the eye could see.
-Sakura had been on her way to a routine border patrol, wilting beneath the white-hot sun, when she had spotted the figure wading through the grass not a hundred meters away.
+Sakura had been on her way to a routine border patrol, wilting beneath the white-hot sun.
+She was cursing the luck of her draw for getting such a terrible assignment during the hottest time of the year, when she spotted the figure wading through the grass not a hundred meters away.
 The distance had made it difficult for her to recognize him at first, but when she did, she stopped in her tracks.

-He had paused as well—a dark, thumb-sized dot in the distance.
-The air was dead without any hopes of a breeze, and the cicadas shrilled in the stillness between them.
+He had paused as well—a dark, thumb-sized smudge in the distance.
+The air was dead and the cicadas shrilled in the boiling heat between them.

-One thing led to another, to be more specific, Sakura had picked a fight, and now here they were, standing in a battlefield of craters and upturned dirt while the sun continued to beat down on them.
-Most of the environmental destruction was her doing, though it was the result of many missed blows on her part—a glaring testimony to the difference in their levels.
+One thing led to another, to be more specific, Sakura had picked a fight, and now here they were, standing in a battlefield of craters and upturned dirt while the sun beat down upon on them.
+Most of the devastation was her doing, though it was the result of many missed blows—glaring physical proof of the difference in their levels.

 Damn it, focus, Sakura!